 The simple answer is Lather.
-One of the most important aspects of a good, irritation-free shave is creating consistently good lather.
+One of the most important aspects of a good, irritation-free shave is creating a consistently good lather.
 I wrote a tutorial with a video on how to build lather, you can read it here > How to use a shaving brush and soap

 The brush also applies the soap to our face and in doing so lifts the beard hairs up to facilitate a more efficient shave.
 We have a few different types of brush hair available.

 Badger brushes are still considered the best brushes throughout most of the shaving community.
-They are the softest (depending on the grade you buy), holds water well and can create good lather.
+They are the softest (depending on the grade you buy), holds water well and can create a good lather.
 They can also be amazingly expensive.

 Boar brushes are a good option for starting out.
 They are less expensive than badger but the hair can be a little scratchy until the ends split and it is broken in.

 Synthetic brushes have come a long way since they were first introduced.
 The new fibre being produced is much softer and more akin to some high-end badger.
 They don’t take water on in the same way a natural bristle does so they dry a lot quicker.
 This makes them an ideal travel brush or for use in high humidity areas.
 They also produce great lather and are very cheap.